18 Ormond Quay 1760-1843

 We are currently working on plans to open 18 Ormond Quay Upper for public viewing as public health restrictions allow.

-We are now turning our attention to the conservation of the final portion of 18 Ormond Quay - the rear building facing 67 Arran Street East.
-This curious structure dates to c.1760-1775 and was mostly likely built as an extension to the 1740s house that previously occupied the site of 18 Ormond Quay.
+We are now turning our attention to the conservation of the final portion of 18 Ormond Quay - the rear building known as 68 Arran Street East, for use as the offices of Dublin Civic Trust.
+This curious structure dates to c.1756 and was mostly likely built as an extension to the 1740s house that previously occupied the site of 18 Ormond Quay Upper.

 This building rises to four internal storeys over a vaulted brick basement, with a single room on each floor.
 These spaces contain fascinating decorative fragments from the mid-18th century including a high-status rococo cornice and lugged architectural joinery.
-We have already conserved and reinstated the original c.1760s profiled timber sash windows under a grant provided by the Built Heritage Investment Scheme 2020.
-We now intend to restore the front facade to its hybrid 1760s/1840s appearance by removing the pebbledash from the Georgian brickwork and restoring the 1840s Roman cement render at ground floor level.
-The works would have a transformative effect on the streetscape.
+We have already conserved and reinstated the original c.1750s-profiled timber sash windows, restored the facade to its hybrid 1750s/1840s appearance by removing the pebbledash from the Georgian brickwork, and conserved the 1840s Roman cement render at ground floor level - works assisted by the Heritage Counmcil Community Grants, the Built Heritage Investment Scheme and the Historic Structures Fund.

-As a non-state funded organisation, we need your support to help this happen.
+As a non-state funded organisation, we need your support to continue the works.
 Any donation, large or small, will help us fulfill this ambition and contribute towards the restoration of a small but important sliver of dublin's architectural inheritance.

 - First floor parlour